Cafe Style Shutters

-Do cafe style shutters let in more light?
+Is it true that cafe style shutters let in more light?

 Yes, this is one of the main reasons people opt for cafe shutters.
 While full height shutters give some flexibility to the amount of light and air entering the room, the cafe shutter provides optimal daylight.
-Tier on tier shutters give even more flexibility to the amount of privacy and light required, but none match the cafe style shutter for the full natural light experience.
+Tier on tier shutters provide even more flexibility to the amount of privacy and light required, but none match the cafe style shutter for the full natural light experience.

 The benefits of natural light have been well-documented.
 From improved sleep to increased vitamin D and the avoidance of seasonal depression, daylight is a proven boost for the system.
 However, as Architect Magazine states, people in cities spend up to 90% of their lives indoors.
 It’s time to let in the light.

-Do they maintain your view?
+Do cafe shutters help to maintain your view?

 This is one of the main concerns about shutters.
 People worry that they will lose the view from their windows.
 However, even if you’re installing room darkening or solid shutters, shutters, this doesn’t need to be the case.
 The fact is, window shutters are incredibly flexible and can be endlessly adjusted to suit your needs.

 However, it remains true that cafe style shutters will, by design, retain your view of the outside world.
-You’ll have the full privacy afforded by the lower-level shutters and still be able to catch a glimpse of the passing view.
+You’ll have the total privacy afforded by the lower-level shutters and still be able to catch a glimpse of the passing view.

 If you want absolute privacy, you can keep the lower slats of your cafe shutters completely closed.
 This will ensure that passers-by will be unable to see into your home.
 The beauty of half window shutters is that you’ll still keep that airy, bright feel, even though the shutters are completely closed.

-Which rooms are cafe shutters recommended for?
+Which rooms are best for cafe shutters?

 Cafe style shutters are particularly suited to communal rooms such as kitchens, living rooms, lounges and studies.
 Any front facing room which overlooks the street or neighbouring properties will benefit from cafe shutters.
 They are also ideal for first floor bedrooms, which are not overlooked from above.
-Combined with curtains, this can be the ideal solution for privacy and natural light.
+Combined with curtains, this can be the perfect solution for privacy and natural light.

 Half window shutters are a popular choice for offices.
-They give staff privacy from passing traffic, while also allowing in daylight for a pleasant working environment.
+They give staff privacy from passing traffic while also allowing in daylight for a pleasant working environment.
 Cafe style shutters UK are a contemporary yet practical solution for a range of office spaces.

-Can you combine cafe style shutters with curtains?
+Is it possible to combine cafe style shutters with curtains?

 Yes indeed.
 This is a very popular option with many homeowners.
 The practical nature of cafe style window shutters means they work beautifully in conjunction with a range of window dressings.
-White window shutters are a very popular colour choice.
+White window shutters are a fashionable colour choice.
 This means they will blend with any colour scheme or interior design style, allowing you to put your personal stamp on the room.